Large amount of marijuana washes up on Florida beach

 NEPTUNE BEACH, Fla.
 (WFLA) — That’s not seaweed.
-A large amount of marijuana washed up on Neptune Beach over the weekend.
+A large amount of marijuana washed up on Neptune Beach in Florida over the weekend.

 Neptune Beach police officers said the marijuana washed ashore near Florida Boulevard Saturday.